ShimonMoldawskiy/pairing-system/README.md

 - Duplicate provider addresses are allowed but logged.
 - Score weights are configurable per scorer.

+## Limitations
+The API methods filterProviders and rankProviders are optimized for dealing with normalized and filtered providers, so they can be called from within the main method GetPairingList only.

 ## Edge Case Handling
 - Empty or nil providers list → error.
 - Nil policy or negative stake → error.